-Mr. Ho obtained a Bachelor of Arts in Accountancy from The Hong Kong Polytechnic University in November 1996 and further obtained a Master of Laws in Chinese Business Law from The Chinese University of Hong Kong in December 2010.
+Mr.Ho obtained a Bachelor of Arts in Accountancy fromThe Hong Kong Polytechnic University in November 1996 and further obtained a Master of Laws in Chinese Business Law from The Chinese University of Hong Kong in December 2010.
 He was admitted as a member of The Association of Chartered Certified Accountants in May 2003 and has became a fellow of The Association of Chartered Certified Accountants since March 2008.
 He was also admitted as a member and a fellow of the Hong Kong Institute of Certified Public Accountant in July 2003 and June 2010 respectively.
 He was accredited as a chartered financial analyst by the CFA Institute in September 2004 and admitted as an associate member of The Hong Kong Institute of Bankers in May 2005.

-Mr. Yip Koon Shing (葉冠成先生) ("Mr. Yip"), aged 57, was appointed as independent non-executive Director of the Company on 21 October 2019.
+Mr. Yip Koon Shing (葉冠成先生) ("Mr. Yip"), aged 58, was appointed as Independent Non-Executive Director of the Company on 21 October 2019.
 Mr. Yip is responsible for providing independent judgment on the issues of strategy, performance, resources and standard of conduct of the Group.

 Mr Yip has almost 30 years of experiences in the transport & logistics industry.
+Currently, he is the Chief Business Development Officer of Chu Kong Shipping Enterprises (Group) Co.
+Ltd. (HKEX Stock Code 00560).

-Currently, he is the chief advisor of Good One Container Lines Ltd. Prior to joining Good One, he worked in Jardines Matheson & Co. since 1991 and his last position held was Assistant General Manager.
+Prior to CKS, he was a venture partner of AID Group and the advisor of Good One Group.
+He worked in Jardines Matheson & Co. since 1991 and his last position held was Assistant General Manager.
 Mr. Yip is a Chartered Fellow of The Chartered Institute of Logistics & Transport and a member of the Shipping & Transport Committee of The Hong Kong General Chamber of Commerce.
 Mr. Yip also serves on various statutory boards and committees for the HKSAR government.

-Mr. Yip obtained a Bachelor of Science in Business Administration emphasis in Computer Information Systems from California State Polytechnic University Pomona in June 1988.
+Mr. Yip obtained a Bachelor of Science in Business Administration emphasis in Management & Computer Information Systems from California State Polytechnic University Pomona in June 1988.
 He received a Master of Business Administration degree from Loyola Marymount University in Los Angeles in May 1991.

-Mr. Wong Kin Yip (黃建業先生) ("Mr. Wong"), aged 50, was appointed as independent non-executive Director of the Company on 21 October 2019.
+Mr. Wong Kin Yip (黃建業先生) ("Mr. Wong"), aged 51, was appointed as independent non-executive Director of the Company on 21 October 2019.
 Mr. Wong is responsible for providing independent judgment on the issues of strategy, performance, resources and standard of conduct of the Group.

-Currently, Mr. Wong is the deputy director of Yue Yuen Industrial (Holdings) Limited (stock code: 0551), a company listed on the Main Board, since October 2019.
+Currently, Mr. Wong is the deputy director of Yue Yuen Industrial (Holdings) Limited (HKEX stock code: 0551), a company listed on the Main Board, since October 2019.
 Prior to that, he served for various multinational corporations including Jones Lang LaSalle Limited, FPDSavills Property Management Limited, Chinese Estates, Limited, East Pacific Holdings Limited, Galaxy Casino, S.A., New World China Land Limited and VXL Capital Limited.